msmalley/BrainControl/README.md

 # Welcome to BrainControl
 ### Storing and Sending Bitcoin from Your Brain!

-BrainControl is a 100% Browser-Based Bitcoin Wallet.
+BrainControl is a 100% Browser-Based Bitcoin Wallet - [see live demo](http://braincontrol.me)

 It requires a browser with HTML5 LocalStorage functionality, and uses inline JavaScript to generate and manage non-existent private keys using deterministic